Interactive, web-based tool that can assist you in better analyzing cost of capital

 - High-Financial-Risk Study: Analyzes the relationship between equity returns and high-financial-risk, as measured by the Altman z-Score.

-, automatically makes the important (but often overlooked) "ERP Adjustment" to your subject company's COE estimates, and automatically adjusts an SBBI industry risk premium (IRP) so that it can be used in a Buildup model using Risk Premium Report
+The Calculator is easy to use, saves time, and automatically provides full summary output in both Microsoft Word and Microsoft Excel format.
+In addition, the Calculator automatically looks up the long-term risk free rate for your valuation date 4, automatically makes the important (but often overlooked) "ERP Adjustment" to your subject company's COE estimates, and automatically adjusts an SBBI industry risk premium (IRP) so that it can be used in a Buildup model using Risk Premium Report size premia.
+5

 Duff & Phelps, LLC